When effects cannot be estimated: redefining estimands to understand the effects of naloxone access laws

-The unexpected associations with increased opioid overdose mortality may be due to unobserved confounding, as it is unlikely we measured all of the relevant drivers of the opioid epidemic (including factors that could affect both likelihood of enacting an NAL/GSL and overdose deaths).
-For example, we did not control for any broader social/economic policies, even though these could be related to how long an NAL/GSL policy had been in place and related to naloxone dispensations and opioid overdose rates.
+However, our effect estimates are intended for tutorial purposes and should not be interpreted causally, as they remain plagued by other threats to validity like unobserved confounding and interference.
+It is unlikely we measured all of the relevant drivers of the opioid overdose epidemic.
+For example, we did not control for any broader social/economic laws, even though these could be related to how long a naloxone access law or Good Samaritan law had been in place and related to opioid overdose rates.
 Future work could focus on better addressing endogeneity, perhaps by focusing on lethality of opioid overdose as the outcome (proportion of opioid overdoses that are fatal), attempting to control for opioid supply factors such as fentanyl penetration into the opioid market.